 The Audit & Supervisory Board of the Company is composed of five members - two full-time members, and three external members.
-They monitor the legality and appropriateness of directors' performance.
-In fiscal 2021, 13 meetings were held with the average participation rate of Audit & Supervisory Board members reaching 100%.
+The Audit & Supervisory Board receives reports on important matters related to audits, holds discussions, and makes resolutions pursuant to the provisions of laws and regulations, the Articles of Incorporation, and the Rules of the Audit & Supervisory Board.
+In fiscal 2022, 12 meetings were held with the average participation rate of Audit & Supervisory Board members reaching 100%.